 - 1. Students must report to the designated area and sign in 10 minutes after dismissal on a school day. - 2.
 Students must report at the designated place and time on non-school day. - 3.
-Students are required to perform assigned written work or supervised service activities. - No cell phone use allowed in detention.
-They must be turned off. - In after-school detention absolute silence must be maintained. - 6.
+Students are required to perform assigned written work or supervised service activities. - 4.
+No cell phone use allowed in detention.
+They must be turned off and placed in the cell phone holder in the classroom. - 5.
+In after-school detention absolute silence must be maintained. - 6.
 Students must stay for the entire time period prescribed.